webmasterdevlin/tanstack-start-filterlist/README.md

 # TanStack Filter List based on the Next.js 15 Filter List of @aurorascharff a.k.a.
 The RSC Queen 👸

-An interactive, progressively enhanced (not fully) project task manager with filtering using Next.js 15 with Tailwind CSS and Prisma.
+An interactive, progressively enhanced (not fully) project task manager with filtering using TanStack Start with Tailwind CSS and Prisma.
 It's been purposely slowed down to showcase the handling of loading state.

-See `filter-provider` branch for a context API version, which batches all filters into a single state, fixing the problem of them being discarded when toggling across multiple.

 ## Getting Started